 Okay, look around.
 You’re probably using more plastic in your daily routine than you’re even aware of — and we’re willing to bet cutting back won’t inconvenience you that much.
 One of the easiest ways to reduce plastic use is to stop buying bulk plastic water bottles and instead invest in a refillable BPA-free water bottle that you can use again and again.
-Instead of accepting those plastic bags at the grocery store, bring your own reusable bags, and use reusable containers for lunches instead of multiple plastic bags.
+Instead of accepting those plastic bags at the grocery store, bring your own reusable bags, and use reusable containers for lunches and storage instead of multiple plastic bags.
 Every little bit helps combat the plastic crisis.

 2. Save water

 While a nice, hot bath may seem like the perfect way to end a long day, it’s a large drain on a limited resource.
 And if you regularly bathe instead of shower, your water consumption will be considerably higher.
 Consider transitioning to showers to help conserve water.
 Even easier: Turn off the water when you’re brushing your teeth.
 With a few small changes around the house, you can really reduce your daily water use.

 3. Cut down on paper

 Technology can be a huge helper when it comes to reducing the resources we consume.
 There are numerous (free!) apps that can help you eliminate your paper calendar, notebook, and sticky notes.
 Check out Tips for a Paperless Office for more ideas.

 Here’s an easy tip: Conserve energy simply by turning off lights and other appliances when you’re leaving the room.
 Remind other family members to do this: Even toddlers can help!